moka-guys/mokabed/Bedmaker/Pan5294/Pan5294_CP205bed_logfile.md

 # Testing
 Pan5294_data.bed was tested in DNAnexus using Moka Picard v1.2.
 The app completed successfully without any errors.

-Pan5294_sambamba.bed was tested using Coverage Analysis using Sambamba v0.6.9.
-The app completed successfully without any errors.
+Pan5294_sambamba.bed was tested using sambamba_coverage_v2.0.3 The app completed successfully without any errors.
-Footer